Regen (REGEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Regen Historical Price

-According to the latest data gathered on Regen live price page, the current price of Regen is 0.01266963USD.
-The circulating supply of Regen(REGEN) is 148.35M REGEN , giving it a market capitalization of $1.88M.
+According to the latest data gathered on Regen live price page, the current price of Regen is 0.02320637USD.
+The circulating supply of Regen(REGEN) is 148.35M REGEN , giving it a market capitalization of $3.45M.

 The Regen Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REGEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.